 The above table about the use of dirty postures versus clean postures gives us an answer this question.
 If dirty toilets promote dirty postures, we should expect the rate of dirty postures to increase as toilets get dirtier.
 The difference is quite strong, so I could use a low-powered but easily-interpreted method to check that the difference was significant.

 I estimated a 95% confidence interval based on a normal approximation of the binomial distribution.
-I conservatively assumed that the proportion was when computing the standard error.
-Also conservatively, I only computed it for the male sub-sample ( rather than ).
+I conservatively assumed that the proportion was 0.5 when computing the standard error.
+Also conservatively, I only computed it for the male sub-sample (n = 70 rather than n = 173).

 This tells us that Cornell students in general are more likely to use dirty postures as toilets get dirtier.